linn221/LaraLogs/tasks.md

 * [x] logs pointing to non-existent category
 * [x] 2 identical records showing at tags/5
         (cuased by a log having the same tag multiple times, seeder code, and needs to validate or something as well)
+* [x] deleting the first item no matter which delete button is clicked (delete forms having the same id for different items)

 ### Fix
 * [ ] a log having duplicate tags, validation or something